robertbasic/pugdebug/README.md

 # working/using it

-I wrote a <a href='http://robertbasic.com/blog/install-pyqt5-in-python-3-virtual-environment'>blog post</a>
+I wrote a <a href='http://robertbasic.com/blog/install-pyqt5-in-python-3-virtual-environment'>blog post</a> about setting up a virtual environment for it.